LSLCOder/cpu-scheduling-bankers-python/README.md

   - Determines if the system is in a **SAFE** or **UNSAFE** state
   - If safe, lists the **Safe Sequence**

-## 📂 Sample Output
+## 📂 Sample Input / Output

-A sample output file (`sample_output.txt`) is included showing example runs for all algorithms, including:
+A sample output file (`sample_input_output.txt`) is included showing example runs for all algorithms, including:

 * Entered processes (arrival time + burst time)
 * Gantt Chart